Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Treatment of cervical spine pain

 Cervical spine pain is not usually a serious condition.
-Problems can be alleviated and resolved by conservative methods such as painkillers and various regimens.[15]
+The problem can be alleviated and resolved by conservative methods such as painkillers and various regimens[15].

-Surgical treatment is justified only in more serious cases, such as prolapsed intervertebral discs or nerve oppression caused by spinal disease.
+Surgical treatment is warranted only in more serious cases, such as intervertebral disc prolapse or nerve oppression caused by spinal disease.
 [16]

 Alternative treatment options include massage, acupuncture or various chiropractic procedures.
 [17]